Urology ST3 2025 Application Guide

 Application Process

 • Self-Assessment: You must self-score your achievements accurately using the provided multiple-choice questionnaire.
-Supporting evidence must be uploaded between 2nd and 9th January 2025.
+Supporting evidence must be uploaded in early January.

-• Eligibility Requirements: Full General Medical Council (GMC) registration and completion of MRCS (Member of the Royal College of Surgeons) are mandatory by 15 April 2025.
+• Eligibility Requirements: Full General Medical Council (GMC) registration and completion of MRCS (Member of the Royal College of Surgeons) are mandatory by mid-April 2026.

 • Competency Demonstration: Evidence of CT1 and CT2 competencies in core surgical training must be provided if applicable.